 It’s cool, pick one up, I mean it’s a must have for any collection.
 If you don’t want to spend a lot, get the “M”, it works really good.
 If you want to spend a lot, get the best, get the OmniVap.
 It’s cool.

 Click here to buy one from the official Dynavap store and use promo code STAYUP to get 10% OFF your entire order.
-I get compensated if you place an order through my referral link but everybody loves this vape and you can’t go wrong for $60!
+I get compensated if you use my code but everybody loves this vape and you can’t go wrong for $60!
 Your support is also immensely appreciated ;-)